Exploiting Transformer in Sparse Reward Reinforcement Learning for Interpretable Temporal Logic Motion Planning: Algorithm Design

 By this way, the robot is able to comprehend the LTL task by considering the context information and expedite the learning in a sparse reward environment.

-Inspired by the competitive performance on downstream tasks when using the pre-training method in \cite{Vaezipoor2021}, an environment-agnostic module is further incorporated as the pre-training scheme in this work.
-First, a single-state MDP $\mathcal{M}_{s}=\left(S,T,A,p_{s},\Pi,L,\gamma,\mu\right)$ is built, where $S=\{s_{o}\}$, $T=\emptyset$, $A=p\in\Pi$, $p_{s}(s_{0}\mid s_{0},.)=1$, $\mu(s_{0})=1$ and $L(s_{0})=\{p\}$.
+Inspired by the competitive performance on downstream tasks when using the pre-training method in \cite{vaezipoor2021ltl2action}, an environment-agnostic module is further incorporated as the pre-training scheme in this work.
+First, a single-state MDP $\mathcal{M}_{s}=\left(S,T,A,p_{s},\Pi,L,\gamma,\mu\right)$ is built, where $S=\{s_{o}\}$, $T=\emptyset$, $A=\Pi$, $p_{s}(s_{0}\mid s_{0},\cdot)=1$, $\mu(s_{0})=1$ and $L(s_{0})=\{p\}$.
 Then the single-state MDP $\mathcal{M}_{s}$ can be augmented to TL-MDP $\mathcal{M}_{\Psi_{s}}$ with the LTL instruction $\varphi$.
 Second, the agent tries to complete the LTL task in each episode until the Transformer module converges.
-The learned Transformer weights are then set as the initial LTL module in the downstream MDP (e.g., the TL-MDP $\mathcal{M}_{\Psi}$ in the modified safety-gym).
+At the end of the pre-training, the learned Transformer weights are then transferred to the downstream MDP as the initial LTL Module (e.g., the TL-MDP $\mathcal{M}_{\Psi}$ in the revised safety-gym).
+Note that the design of $A=\Pi$ is to learn a policy that satisfies the LTL task as quickly as possible by choosing one proposition to be true at each time step.
 With the pre-training scheme, the LTL presentation from $\varphi$ can help the agent infer which part of the information should be emphasized to increase the probability of achieving sub-goals.
-The overall method is illustrated in Fig. \ref{fig:Framework}(b) and the pseudo-code is outlined in Alg. \ref{Alg2}.
+The overall method is illustrated in Fig. \ref{fig:Framework}(a) and the pseudo-code is outlined in Alg. \ref{Alg2}.